boltops-tools/ufo-docs/_docs/more/secrets-pros-and-cons.md

 ---
-title: Secrets Pros and Cons
+title: ECS Secrets Pros and Cons
+nav_text: Secrets Pros and Cons
 category: more
-order: 8
+order: 3
 ---

 ## What are Secrets?